-Jeremiah Tower director talks making of "The Last Magnificent"
+'Jeremiah Tower' director on the story behind the film

 Those internships are invaluable.

-Another experience—I was 21 years old, I moved to New York.
-I was working as a receptionist at a postproduction house, so I was the first point of entry when people got there.
+Another experience -- I was 21 years old, I moved to New York.
+I was working as a receptionist at a post-production house, so I was the first point of entry when people got there.
 But then in the evenings I interned at this place called the New York Center for Visual History that did documentary projects, and I worked there for free.
-I did whatever I needed to do: catalog stuff, file shit, whatever.
+I did whatever I needed to do: catalog stuff, file, whatever.
 But I wanted to be around filmmakers and the filmmaking process.

 I met this woman there who was working on a project about Luciano Pavarotti.
 There was going to be a documentary film about him.
 They were going to shoot it in Modena.
 I told her, "I speak Italian.
 My parents are from Italy."
 She said, "Well, interestingly enough, I need a production coordinator who can also speak English and Italian," and I got hired on that job.
 It was my first job in the world of film.
 They flew me to Italy, and I'm sitting there meeting Luciano Pavarotti.
 I grew up with his music because my mother sang opera.